yaaminiv/yaaminiv.github.io/_posts/2025-06-17-Green-Crab-Experiment-2023-Part64.md

 - Samples: 25-056, 25-194, 25-049, 25-203, 15-152, 25-167, 25-120, 15-091
 - Tagging primers: i7-2, i5-1 through i5-8
+- Lost some of samples 6-8 while adding tagging primers.
+My glove got stuck in one of the tube caps when I closed it so I accidentally flung the strip tubes on the counter.
+- Accidentally disturbed beans when trying to remove the TE and Reconstitution Buffer
+- Dried beads for 3 minutes
+- Qubit: S1 = 59.23, S2 = 26608.07

 ### Results

+Yields this time were better!
+They were similar to my [first library prep run](https://yaaminiv.github.io/Green-Crab-Experiment-2023-Part63/).
+Sample 5 did have a much higher yield though, which was awesome.
+I sent my yields to Sara to see if I should increase the PCR cycles, or if I should just use the second repeat PCR protocol on these samples.

+## 2025-06-22

+Prepping another set of samples!

+### Notes

+### Results

 ### Going forward

 1. Prep all RNA libraries
 2. Re-prep specific libraries if needed
+3. Increase yields on specific libraries
 3. Send RNA for sequencing!
 4. Examine HOBO data from 2023 experiment
 5. Demographic data analysis for 2023 paper